-My first example of an open loop in action is Andre Chaperon at Tiny Little Businesses.
-Chaperon is the creator of the Lucrative Email Strategy or LEM.
+This example of an open loop in action is Andre Chaperon at Tiny Little Businesses (currently The Modern Marketing System).

-Chaperon does an excellent job and is extremely subtle in the way he creates open loops.
-Not only that, but he includes a direct sales proposition at the end of his loops, as displayed in this example.
+Chaperon did an excellent job and was extremely subtle in the way he created open loops.
+Not only that, but he included a direct sales proposition at the end of his open loops, as displayed in the example below.

 I asked a fellow marketing expert his opinion on Chaperon’s AutoResponder Madness course, which is all about how to write effective email follow-up sequences.

-He said the number one thing he took from the course was the power of the concept of open loops.
+He said the #1 thing he took from the course was the power of the concept of open loops.

-Chaperon’s LEM course is a free version of AutoResponder Madness.
-His goal is to get you to buy the AutoResponder Madness course.
+Chaperon’s LEM course was a free version of AutoResponder Madness.
+His goal was to get prospects to buy the AutoResponder Madness course.

-Once you sign up for the LEM course, in his first email, Chaperon is not shy about putting it all upfront.
-He opens the loop on his product almost immediately.
+Once a prospect signed up for the LEM course, in his first email, Chaperon was not shy about putting it all upfront.
+He opened the loop on his product almost immediately.

-In his email, he’s not pitching you right off the bat.
+In his email, he did not pitch right off the bat.

-After a few testimonials, Chaperon kind of cuts it off there.
-The loop is still open, though.
+After a few testimonials, Chaperon kind of cut it off there.
+The loop was still open, though.

 Even if you’re not familiar with AutoResponder Madness, you’re still intrigued and excited by this point.
 You see these big names saying how this is an amazing course and that it’s worth a lot more than what you’re being charged.